Switch to Nautel’s AUI App Today! Article and Software here.

 AUI

-Introduced in 2007, Nautel’s Advanced User Interface (AUI) provides local and remote monitoring and control for NV, GV, NX, NVLT, and VS transmitters.
+Nautel’s Advanced User Interface (AUI) provides local and remote monitoring and control for NV, GV, GV2, NX, NVLT, VS, and VX transmitters.

-Nautel’s engineering team is in the advanced stages of replacing the legacy (Flash) AUI with the HTML5 version.
-The new version not only takes advantage of the latest browser capabilities and smaller size, but it works across desktop, tablet, and smartphone browsers.
+The new HTML-based AUI not only takes advantage of the latest browser capabilities and smaller size, but it works across desktop, tablet, and smartphone browsers.
 The new AUI, like the original, runs right from your transmitter, so there is nothing to install or maintain on your remote devices.
-This major software release will be provided for free.

 HTML5 AUI